MostIL/WordDiff/README.md

 # WordDiff
-Command line utility to launch Microsoft Word to compare two Word documents
+Command line utility to launch Microsoft Word to compare two Word documents.

+Can be used with Team Foundation Server (TFS) or another source control system used to store Word Documents to compare different revisions of the document.

 ## System Requirements:
 - Microsoft Word installed.